Picus-Security-Golang-Backend-Bootcamp/homework-3-oguzhantasimaz/README.md

 Change MYSQLDB connection information which is in main.go, line 34

 ### Start start.sh script
-Write `./start.sh` code snippet to the terminal/command-line.
+Write `./start.sh` code snippet to the terminal / command-line.
+If you get "Permission denied" error just type this to terminal / command-line `chmod u+r+x start.sh`

 #### If sh script doesn`t work
 Change directory to